 Students may add courses during the first ten days of classes without special permissions.
 In exceptional cases only, a student may add courses after the tenth day of classes with the consent of the student’s advisor, the course instructor, and the head of the department or program offering the course.
 After the fourth week, the permission of the student’s academic dean or dean’s designee is also required for adding classes.

 Students may drop courses before the end of the tenth day of classes.
+When a student drops a course during the first two weeks of classes, the Registrar does not place the course on the student’s record.
 After the tenth day of classes and through the ninth week a student may drop one course for any reason with permission from the student’s advisor.
+When a student drops a course after the second week, the Registrar places the course on the student’s record with a ‘W’ (for withdrawal).
 No student is permitted to drop a course after the ninth week of classes or to drop more than one course after the first ten days of classes unless on the recommendation of the advisor, an exception is made by the dean or designee of the school or college in which the student is enrolled.
 Exceptions are made only for extenuating circumstances beyond the student’s control.
 Poor academic performance is not considered a sufficient reason for dropping a course after the ninth week.
-Any course dropped after the first ten days of classes will receive a ‘W’ on the transcript.
 Exceptions to transcript notations can be made only by the Provost or designee.

 In considering a schedule with fewer than 12 credits, a student should consult with an advisor and dean or designee of the school or college in which the student is enrolled.
 A student considering fewer than 12 credits should note the regulations concerning part-time students, scholastic probation and dismissal, and financial aid.